costachung/neumorphic/README.md

 ```

 ## Example Project
-Check out the __neumorphic-ios-example__ XCode project to see how to use build neumorphic UI and buttons.
+Check out the __neumorphic-ios-example__ XCode project to see how to build neumorphic UI and buttons.
 If you use the default shadow colors of Neumorphic, you can also get dark mode support for free.

 # License
 Neumorphic Package is released under the MIT license.
 See the LICENSE file for more info.